Advances in Liver Cancer Research

 Another common risk factor for HCC is chronic infection with hepatitis B virus or hepatitis C virus.
 Infection with hepatitis B virus can be prevented by vaccination.
 There is no vaccine for hepatitis C virus, but researchers are working on developing and testing one.

-Chronic infection with hepatitis D virus may also be a risk factor for HCC.
-NCI's Liver Cancer Program recently completed a study of Mongolian patients that helps explain how infection with the hepatitis D virus might cause liver cancer.
+Chronic infection with hepatitis D virus, which can only be contracted by people with hepatitis B virus, may also increase the risk of HCC.
+Vaccination again hepatitis B virus also prevents infection with hepatitis D virus.
+NCI's Liver Cancer Program recently completed a study in Mongolia that helps explain how infection with the hepatitis D virus increases risk of HCC among people infected with the virus.

 Inflammation